sib-swiss/varapp-docs/docs/src/about.rst

 Try double-clicking a variant to view the read alignment that is at the origin of the call.
 (To save disk space, only alignments on the first 3M bp of chromosome 1 are available).

-If you liked it, we encourage you to deploy an instance at your own lab and share the experience.

 Reference